A Refinement of Pohst's Inequality: Introduction

-The idea of the proof is to show that Pohst's algorithm \cite[Page 467]{Po} can find a factorization of the product such that we can apply lemma \ref{Pohst}.
-In previous works \cite{Ra} \cite{BM} the existence of such a partition is proven for a subgroup of the factors that we call {\it{non-canonical}} (called {\it{wrong}} in \cite{BM}).
+The idea of the proof is to show that Pohst's algorithm \cite[Page 467]{Po} can find a factorization of the product such that we can apply lemma \ref{Pohst} below.
+In previous works \cite{Ra} \cite{BM} the existence of such a partition is proven for a subset of the factors that we call {\it{non-canonical}} (called {\it{wrong}} in \cite{BM}).
 In this article, we construct a partition for all factors.
 This also extends the methods employed in \cite{FR} where all possible sign configurations are taken into account to obtain better bounds when exactly two of the variables $y_i$ are complex conjugates.
-We hope these methods could shed some light on Battistoni conjectures \cite{Ba}.
+We hope these methods could shed some light on Battistoni's conjectures \cite{Ba}.
+See \cite{BM2} for recent progress in that direction.

-A heuristic approach to this problem consists in interpreting the variables $y_i$ as particles with either positive or negative sign ordered in the real line while the factors $(1-y_i/y_j)$ are operators that maximize when $|y_i|$ is close to $|y_j|$ and they have opposite sign and minimize when they have the same sign.
-The physical intuition tells us that to maximize the product $\prod_{1\leq i < j \leq n} \big(1-y_i/y_j\big)$ we would need to pair each positive particle with a negative particle and should expect this to happen exactly $\min(p,m)$ times, our theorem proves that this is the case.
+A heuristic approach to this problem consists in interpreting the variables $y_i$ as particles with either positive or negative charge ordered in the real line (see figure \ref{Heuristic}) while the factors $(1-y_i/y_j)$ are potentials that maximize when $|y_i|$ is close to $|y_j|$ with opposite charge and minimize when they have the same charge.
+This interpretation suggests that to maximize the product $\prod_{1\leq i < j \leq n} \big(1-y_i/y_j\big)$ we would need to pair each positive particle with a negative particle and should expect this to happen exactly $\min(p,m)$ times, our theorem proves that this is the case.

-Finally, note that this method exploits as far as possible the combinatorial method employed by Pohst.
+At the end of the article we propose a further improvement to the inequality motivated by this interpretation.
+However, note that the method employed in this paper exploits as far as possible the combinatorial tools introduced by Pohst.
 Any further improvement to find the maximum of these products would need more tools besides the basic four Pohst's inequalities of lemma \ref{Pohst}.